OCA/commission/commission/README.rst

 You can define which base amount is going to be taken into account: net amount (based on margin) or gross amount (line subtotal amount).

+Additional feature provided by this module:

+- Adds a grouped settlement report by date.

 **Table of contents**